dharshiyan/Real-Time-Multi-Emotion-Detection-System/README.md

 # License

-This project is developed for educational and research purposes.
+This project is licensed under the MIT License.

 ---